 Step 4 - Attach the Doors

 With the hinge arms installed, snap the hinge arms into the base plates in the cupboards.
-If necessary, there are adjustment screws on the hinge arms that will adjust the door left, right, up or down about 3 mm.
+If necessary, there are adjustment screws on the hinge arms that will adjust the door left, right, up, or down about 3 mm.

 Step 5 – Hinge Dampers

-After installing the hinges, you may want to install a soft close mechanism called a door damper.
+As some Euro hinges are not equipped with a damping system, after installing the hinges, you may want to install a soft close mechanism called a door damper.
 This device sits on the hinge arm and slows the closing door so that cupboards cannot be slammed shut, even by the most enthusiastic of children.